STATE OF THE FINANCES

 - Headline general government expense growth includes the once-off impact of reclassifying two agencies ($194million) as part of public sector reform and the upfront costs of the Targeted Voluntary Separation Scheme ($185 million in net terms).

 It is forecast that by 2020-21 the general government sector will return to an operating surplus of $1.3 billion.
 This would be the first operating surplus since 2013-14.

-- This return to surplus in the final year of the forward estimates coincides with a reduction in net debt in the same year, with total public sector net debt forecast to peak at 30 June 2020 at $43.8 billion, before declining to $43.6 billion at 30 June 2021.
+- This return to surplus in the final year of the forward estimates coincides with a reduction in net debt in the same year, with total public sector net debt forecast to reach $43.8 billion by 30 June 2020, before reducing over time.

-- Despite a $5 billion write down in the general government revenue estimates since PFPS, total public sector net debt has been constrained to just $2.5 billion higher by 30 June 2021.
+- Despite a $5 billion write down in the general government revenue estimates since PFPS, the increase in total public sector net debt has been constrained.

 - The Government's Budget repair measures will deliver a total public sector net debt improvement of $3.5 billion across five years to 2020-21.
 In the absence of these measures, total public sector net debt would have increased to $47.2 billion.